gentleeduck/duck-template/README.md

 This will:

-* Read your `duck-template.json` config
-* Create a new output folder with the structure defined in the template
+* Create a new folder using your template
-* Inject any CLI-provided values (e.g. `--name`) into the template
+* Inject values like `--name` into templated files
+* Use your local or default `duck-template.json`

+---

-### Create a variant from your config
+### 🏗️ Create a variant

 ```bash
 duck-template create --variant api